 - Drywood Termites: These termites live inside the wood they consume and do not require contact with soil.
 They are more common in coastal or warmer regions and can infest structural wood, flooring, and furniture.

 - Dampwood Termites: Preferring wood with high moisture content, these termites are less common in homes but can be found in areas with significant water damage or poor ventilation.
+For poor ventilation, contact an air duct cleaning company to help.

 Signs of Termite Infestation